 You can make your family vacation to Idaho a big success by including a trip to Silverwood.
 The kids will love the ambiance, and you will also get to relax and enjoy yourself.
 A trip to Silverwood will also allow you to visit the nearby city of Coeur d’Alene.

 Idaho offers countless fun opportunities.
-You can choose from a range of outdoor activities like skiing, hiking, and adventure sports.
+You can choose from a range of outdoor activities in Idaho like skiing, hiking, and adventure sports.
 You can visit breathtakingly beautiful landscapes.
-You can also visit the largest theme park in the US northwest.
+You can also visit the largest theme park in the US northwest—perfect for anyone asking what to do in Idaho.

-Idaho has so much to see that you can’t cover a fraction of it in a single trip.
+Idaho tourist attractions are so plentiful you can’t cover them all in a single trip.
 It lies in the lap of nature and is home to some unbelievable landscapes, including gorgeous lakes, mighty mountains, dense forests, monumental national parks, hot springs, waterfalls, lunar-like structures, dunes, and much more.
+These are truly must see places in Idaho.

 What is Idaho famous for?

 Idaho is famous for its potatoes.
-It is also famous for trout, rugged and unspoiled landscapes, and precious stones.
+It is also well known for trout, rugged and unspoiled landscapes, and precious stones—making it a favorite in any Idaho travel guide.

 What is the prettiest part of Idaho?